 *During winter, spring and autumn season all tours are offered in English and Norwegian

-Free entrance for children under the age of 16, accompanied by adults (does not apply to groups).
+Free access for children under the age of 16 when accompanied by an adult.
+Not valid for group bookings.

 Groups can book guided throughout the year, also outside the regular opening hours.